Beta flash

 Prusik

-The sliding knot or the method to ascend a
+The sliding knot or the method to

 rope (named after its inventer